Temp Mail Logo

 What is SPF and why does it matter for email privacy?

-What does DMARC p=none mean — is it a problem?
+What does DMARC p=none mean.
+Is it a problem?

 Why might DKIM not be detected?